 One of the most effective ways of freeing up your Mac and creating more space from the hard drive is cleaning up the junk your macOS has accumulated.
 System Junks includes temporary and unnecessary files left behind by the activity log, cache, language database, leftovers, broken app data, document junk, universal binaries, development junk, Xcode junk, and old updates that you probably didn’t know had left behind some seemingly harmless pieces of stuff that would soon become a pain in your Mac system.

 Mac saves a lot of information in files with or without your involvement.
 These files are called Caches.
-Another way to relieve your Mac of the junk is to clean up the cache on Mac.
+Another way to relieve your Mac of junk is to clean up the cache on Mac.
 It stores all the information so that you don’t have to go back to the original source to get it again.
 This is both helpful and unhelpful at the same time.
 It makes your work easier and faster, but all those cache files stored take up too much space on your Mac.
 So, for your system’s sake, you might want to clean up those files.
 Open each of the folders, and delete them.

 Clean up Unused Language Files

 Most apps on Mac come with a language database that gives you language choices from which you can choose any language you prefer.
 This would be perfect but this database eats up a lot of space on your Mac’s storage.
-Since you have already chosen your preferred language, why not just remove the remaining language data and free up space on your Mac.
+Since you have already chosen your preferred language, why not just remove the remaining language data and free up space on your Mac?
 Simply go to where the applications are and find the app with the language database you want to delete and delete them.

 Uninstall Unwanted Apps

-The more the apps you install on Mac, the more its storage space reduces.
+The more apps you install on Mac, the more its storage space reduces.
 And the storage gets bigger if you use those apps more.
-Now, I know some of those apps are nice and appealing but, for your Mac’s health, you might want to only install apps you need.
+Now, I know some of those apps are nice and appealing but, for your Mac’s health, you might want to only install the apps you need.
 This is because those apps take a large percentage of the space hence increasing the risk of your system getting low on storage which slows down its performance.
-To free up space from Mac, you would have to delete these apps on Mac completely.
+To free up space on Mac, you would have to delete these apps on Mac completely.
 If you only drag them to the Trash bin, it won’t help at all because dragging them to the trash bin won’t remove all the files and caches they have generated.

 Delete Mail Attachments